ywharton/sql-socialsci/_episodes/03-sql-basic-queries.md

 > {: .solution}
 {: .challenge}

+### Building more complex queries
-The following query returns the rows where the value of B16_years_liv is in the range 51 to 59 inclusive.
+Now let's combine qeuries to get data from the farms table where the value of B16_years_liv is in the range 51 to 59 inclusive.
+We could use an AND operator

 ~~~
 SELECT Id, B16_years_liv